A Twitch Chat Etiquette Guide for New Viewers

 parasocial interaction.
 However,

 interacting with a content creator does not automatically make you friends with them.
-Understand

-what a person chooses to share with the public.
+is curated, and what a person chooses to share with the public.

 -